Abhi0496/Slot-Machine/Readme.md

 Creating a Text based Slot Machine

-User can deposit money
+1) First step was to get deposit money from the User
-User can place a bet
+2) Second step is to ask user to place a bet